 It should go without saying that More is excellent here, but he’s matched step-for-step by Blair.
 Another top-notch performance comes from Anthony Bate as Harmer, who is insistent that he doesn’t want to censor Peter’s script, just edit it.
 Bate is at his most chilling when Harmer tells Peter that it’s impossible for him to introduce a character called Rosenthal.
 The Jewish problem (courtesy of the gas chambers) was dealt with a long time ago, but there’s no way that a sympathetic Jewish character could appear on British television.

 This is not a request from the Germans – Harmer is simply anticipating their concerns.
 He dangles the possibility that by aggravating them over such a trivial matter they run the risk of inviting German interference in every aspect of their broadcasts.
 Is this another example of the subjugated British being more rabid than the Germans would be?
 In the first sign of stubbornness from Peter, he refuses to change the name straightaway and asks if he can sleep on it.
 Harmer doesn’t spell out what will happen if he doesn’t, but then he doesn’t need to – by now it should be pretty clear.

 When Jill reveals that she’s Jewish, Peter’s squabble with Harmer pales into insignificance.
 If it’s discovered that she’s Jewish and that Peter’s slept with her then under the racial purity laws they’ll both face death.
 An excellent hook to end part one with.

 Tinker Tailor Soldier Spy was certainly a series that took its time.
 With seven episodes to play with, it could afford to take the long road – and this was very evident in episode two.

 Ricki Tarr’s story runs for the first thirty minutes and it’s fair to say that the amount of plot in this section could have easily been condensed down to, say, ten minutes.
-But plot obviously wasn’t the overriding factor here – rather, it’s character and atmosphere.
+But plot obviously wasn’t the overriding factor here – rather, it’s developing character and atmosphere.